How to become

 Other Routes

-You could also take short courses in production skills for directors run by film schools, regional screen agencies and private training providers.
-You can search for relevant industry approved courses on ScreenSkills.
+You can also take short courses in production skills for directors run by film schools, regional screen agencies and private training providers.
+You can search for relevant industry approved courses through ScreenSkills.

 More Information